 Dr Abi Tenen is a highly experienced and well-respected refractive, corneal and cataract surgeon.
 Her areas of expertise include LASIK, PRK/ASLA, implantable contact lens, refractive lens exchange, keratoconus and collagen cross-linking, intracorneal rings and inlays, pterygium removal and cataract surgery with premium lens implants.
 By working closely with a broad range of refractive-based procedures, Dr Tenen is able to offer a customised care plan for each patient.

 A/Prof Tenen’s compassionate manner has led her to be extensively involved in various charity and teaching pursuits, including a long-term appointment as Adjunct Senior Lecturer for the School of Primary Healthcare in the Faculty of Medicine at Monash University.
 She has worked with technologies running in parallel to her ophthalmic work, including programs using neuroplasticity in order to improve vision.

 More recently, Dr Tenen has developed a keen interest in regenerative medicine and is involved in leading research focusing on the use of mesenchymal stem cells.
 As a pioneer in the field, she was involved in the introduction of the femtosecond laser to Australia in 2006 and she continues to stay at the forefront of ophthalmic technologies.

 A/Prof Tenen is a frequent contributor and invited speaker at local and international conferences.

 All of our day surgeries are fully accredited against National Safety and Quality Health Services Standards and ISO 9001, with an on-site Director of Nursing to lead the clinical support team.

-We achieve this by implementing quality management systems that meet the requirements of the internationally recognised ISO 9001:2015 standards, as well as the Australian Commission on Quality and Safety in Health Care National Safety and Quality Health Standards in our day surgeries.
+This is achieved by implementing robust quality management systems that meet the requirements of the internationally recognised ISO 9001 Quality Management System, as well as the Australian Commission on Quality and Safety in Health Care National Safety and Quality Health Service (NSQHS) Standards (in our day surgeries).

 Accreditation to these standards involves: